andy-guttridge/tribehub_react/README.md

   - Office desk icon used for work by OpenClipart-Vectors on [Pixabay](https://pixabay.com/vectors/computer-office-worker-typing-146329/)
   - Present icon used for celebration by chachaoriginal on [Pixabay](https://pixabay.com/vectors/red-icon-present-gift-wrapped-1902863/)
   - Car icon used for outing by Clker-Free-Vector-Images on [Pixabay](https://pixabay.com/vectors/car-automobile-sedan-four-door-car-35502/)
+  - Cat icon used for pets by Lohrelei on  [Pixabay](https://pixabay.com/vectors/cat-kitten-sitting-silhouette-1144200/)
 - Fonts:
   **Include final fonts selection**